 We absolutely love mums and currently have them scattered throughout our backyard and front porch!
-I also love crafting with flowers, so this activity was a no brainer for me.
-The mums dry nicely, but do shrink a bit during the process.
-If you are using this for a fall or halloween decoration, then I suggest making it the day of or the day prior to the event.
+We also love crafting with flowers, so this activity was a no brainer for me.
+The mums dry nicely, but do shrink a bit during the drying process.
+If you are using this for a fall or halloween decoration, then I suggest making this candy cane craft the day of or the day prior to the event.

 Give this activity a try if your little one needs a little encouragement to get outside!
 I promise they will love this activity and want to try more nature crafts soon!